corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

     * Machine ring worlds will now be colored with your empire's primacy color
     * Machine ring worlds now have animated cloud cover
     * Machine ring worlds use the Gaia planet texture, to better match the planetview graphics
+    * Machine habitats (phase 1 and 2) retain their landmasses
-    * Machine phase 3 habitats (fully-upgraded) now have landmasses (using a continental planet texture, in accordance with the planteview graphics)
+    * Machine habitats (phase 3/fully-upgraded) now have landmasses (using a continental planet texture, in accordance with the planteview graphics)

 ## Source Code